 BEYOND PATENTS: STRATEGIC INFORMATION AND TRADE SECRETS

-In today's industrial world, many key innovations are not patented, but rather protected as trade secrets .
-Famous example: the Coca-Cola formula.
-This is one of the best kept trade secrets.
-Although technically patentable, the company chose to never patent the formula, opting to maintain it as a trade secret.
-This strategy allowed Coca-Cola to protect its recipe well beyond the 20 years that a patent would have offered.
+A famous example is the Coca-Cola formula.
+It is one of the best-kept trade secrets.
+Although technically patentable, the company chose never to patent the formula, opting to keep it a trade secret.
+This strategy has allowed Coca-Cola to protect its recipe far beyond the 20 years a patent would have provided.

 In the technology sector, the algorithms used by digital giants like Google or Facebook for their search engines and news feeds are other examples of valuable unpatented innovations.
 Patenting could require disclosure of technical details that these companies prefer to keep confidential.
 Furthermore, the speed with which these algorithms evolve would make a patent quickly obsolete anyway.

-This reality highlights a gap in patent databases: they do not capture critical strategic information that is often hidden as trade secrets.
-For businesses, this means that monitoring patents alone is not enough for a complete understanding of the competitive landscape.
-Deeper analysis, incorporating market research, trend analysis and competitive assessments, becomes essential to stay competitive.
+This reality highlights a gap in patent databases: they do not capture essential strategic information that is often hidden as trade secrets.

 TOWARDS A HOLISTIC APPROACH: INTEGRATION OF VARIOUS INFORMATION SOURCES

-In the current context, it is a priority for companies to supplement information from patent databases with other sources.
-A good example is using market analytics and industry reports to understand emerging trends.
-In the renewable energy space, market reports can provide insights into technological advances, regulatory initiatives, and competitor moves that are not always immediately visible in patents.
+In the renewable energy field, market reports can provide insights into technological advances, regulatory initiatives, and competitor moves, which are not always immediately visible in patents.

 Another important tool is technology monitoring , which involves monitoring scientific publications, conferences, and industrial forums .
 Advances in specific areas such as nanotechnology and advanced materials illustrate this trend well: they are often explored and discussed in research articles and conferences long before materializing in patent filings.
 This monitoring allows companies to stay at the forefront of innovation and anticipate changes in their field.